ideoforms/AbletonOSC/README.md

 ([full API docs](https://structure-void.com/PythonLiveAPI_documentation/Live11.0.xml)), providing comprehensive control over Live's control interfaces using the same naming structure and object hierarchy as LOM.

-AbletonOSC is currently (2023-01-07) a work-in-progress, and APIs may be subject to change.
-Many major APIs are now exposed.

 **NOTE: Since 2022-12-17, all getters have been modified to return the ID of the object being queried as well as the return value**, for consistency with listeners.
 For example, `/live/clip/get/name` will return `track_id, clip_id, name`.

 # Installation

-AbletonOSC requires Ableton Live 11, and does not support earlier versions.
+AbletonOSC requires Ableton Live 11 or above, and does not support earlier versions.

 To install the script:

-- [Download a zip of this repository](https://github.com/ideoforms/AbletonOSC/archive/refs/heads/master.zip), unzip its contents, and rename AbletonOSC-master to AbletonOSC
+- [Download a zip of this repository](https://github.com/ideoforms/AbletonOSC/archive/refs/heads/master.zip), unzip its contents, and rename `AbletonOSC-master` to `AbletonOSC`
 - Install it following the instructions on
   Ableton's [Installing third-party remote scripts](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts) doc, by copying the `AbletonOSC` folder to: